jmeis/v2-template/docs/compliance-ci-toolchain-setup.md

 **Configure Pipeline**

-You must add a `commit-id` text property (click `Add property` button and select `"Text property"`), if you trigger the pipeline manually.
+You must add a `commitid` text property (click `Add property` button and select `"Text property"`), if you trigger the pipeline manually.

 <!-- TBD: Readme needed after implementing the automated versioning -->